LatinuxSistemas/NotifyCSV/README.md

 NotifyCSV
 =========

-Watch a directory and parse its .csv files
+Watch a directory and parse .csv files.
+Now it can import product objects into [Openerp/Odoo](https://github.com/odoo/odoo)

 Install it